'The Simpsons' producers will 'no longer have white actors voice non-white characters'

 The producers of "The Simpsons" announced Friday evening that the long-running animated sitcom "will no longer have white actors voice non-white characters," while a member of the cast of "Family Guy" announced he would no longer voice Cleveland Brown, a Black character.

-The back-to-back announcements came just two days after actresses Jenny Slate and Kristen Bell announced they would no longer voice biracial cartoon characters, and while Hollywood reckons with issues of diversity, inclusion and representation amid nationwide protests over systemic racism.
+The back-to-back announcements came just two days after actresses Jenny Slate and Kristen Bell said they would no longer voice biracial cartoon characters.
+They also arrived as Hollywood reckons with issues of diversity, inclusion and representation amid nationwide protests over systemic racism.

-"Family Guy" writer and producer Mike Henry, meanwhile, tweeted Friday he is "stepping down from the role."
+"Family Guy" writer and producer Mike Henry, who is white, tweeted earlier Friday that he is "stepping down from the role."

 "It’s been an honor to play Cleveland on Family Guy for 20 years," Henry said.
 "I love this character, but persons of color should play characters of color."